manufactured home with palm trees in charleston sc

 Deductibles

-Most manufactured home policies in South Carolina carry more than one deductible and understanding your deductible structure before a loss occurs is one of the most important steps you can take as a Lowcountry homeowner.
+Most mobile and manufactured home policies in South Carolina carry more than one deductible, and understanding your deductible structure before a loss occurs is one of the most important steps you can take as a Lowcountry homeowner.
 Your standard all-other-perils deductible applies to most covered losses.
 A separate wind or named storm deductible, commonly percentage-based at 1–5% of your dwelling coverage, may apply to wind and hurricane damage.
+We walk through your full deductible structure with every client before a policy is written.

 Get My Manufactured Home Quoteabout Deductibles